bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

 Summary
 ----------

-- Programmers use code to represent a physical object or nonphysical concept, real or imagined, by defining a class based on the attributes and/or behaviors of the object or concept.
+- (AP 3.3.A.1) **Data encapsulation** is a technique in which the implementation details of a class are kept hidden from external classes.
+- (AP 3.3.A.1) The keywords ``public`` and ``private`` affect the access of classes, data, constructors, and methods.
+The keyword ``private`` restricts access to the declaring class, while the keyword ``public`` allows access from classes outside the declaring class.
+- (AP 3.3.A.2) In this course, classes are always designated ``public`` and are declared with the keyword ``class``.
+- (AP 3.3.A.3) In this course, constructors are always designated ``public``.
+- (AP 3.3.A.4) **Instance variables** belong to the object, and each object has its own copy of the variables.
+- (AP 3.3.A.5) Access to attributes should be kept internal to the class in order to accomplish encapsulation.
+Therefore, it is good programming practice to designate the instance variables for these attributes as ``private`` unless the class specification states otherwise.
 - **Instance Variables** define the attributes or data needed for objects, and **methods** define the behaviors or functions of the object.

-- **Data encapsulation** is a technique in which the implementation details of a class are kept hidden from the user.
-The data is kept private with access only through the public methods that can act on the data in the class.

-- The keywords ``public`` and ``private`` affect the access of classes, data, constructors, and methods.

-- The keyword ``private`` restricts access to the declaring class, while the keyword ``public`` allows access from classes outside the declaring class.

-- Instance variables are encapsulated by using the ``private`` **access modifier**.

-- Methods can be ``public`` or ``private``.
-The set of ``public`` methods define what other classes can do with an instance of a class.

 AP Practice
 ------------

-.. mchoice:: AP5-1-1
+.. mchoice:: APclass1
         :practice: T
         :random: